-After the first of Alan’s posts above, a “lively” discussion ensued on his blog, to which none other than Lustig chimed in.
-After unsuccessfully tackling Alan, Lustig dropped out of the discussion, farewelling with the comment:
+After the first of Aragon’s posts above, a “lively” discussion ensued on his blog, to which none other than Lustig chimed in.
+After unsuccessfully tackling Aragon, Lustig dropped out of the discussion, farewelling with the comment:

 "I'll let the public decide who they wish to believe.
 And thus far, based on the 230,000 YouTube hits and numerous blogs extolling this line of reasoning, I’ll take my chances."

 As Aragon noted, citing one's Youtube hits and popularity among Internet bloggers as a basis for scientific credibility was not a good move.
 In doing so, Lustig joined a long list of self-aggrandizing blow-hards - including the deluded Michael Eades, the loathsome Janet Brill, and the pathologically obnoxious James Fell – who seem to think that book sales and web hits constitute a marker of scientific accuracy.

 What these exceedingly superficial individuals fail to see is that they’ve all been outsold by authors with polar opposite views: Eades by Pritikin and Ornish, Brill by Atkins, Fell by everybody.
 So by their own line of reasoning, we shouldn’t listen to them, because they are not as popular as others in their field.

 Ultimately, the determinant of whether or not we should listen to someone is how correct they are.
 How well can they analyse and interpret the evidence, and how accurately can they relay the findings and implications of that research to others?

 In the case of Robert H. Lustig, the answer to those questions is resoundingly clear: